Work Placement at Gosforth Civic Theatre Cafe

 Your Journey With Us

-Successful completion of our work placement programme can help open doors to employment, where we provide ongoing support to help our placement trainees to transition into employment with inclusive employers.
+Successful completion of the programme can help open doors to employment.
+We continue to support trainees as they move into work with inclusive employers.

 How Much Does It Cost?